radianttap/Alley/README.md

 Default number of retries is `10`.

-This value is automatically used for all `perform()` calls but you can adjust it per call by simply supplying appropriate number to `maxRetries` argument:
+This value is automatically used for all networking calls but you can adjust it per call by simply supplying appropriate number to `maxRetries` argument:

 ```swift
 let urlRequest = URLRequest(...)